kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/index.rst

 A bit of background
 -------------------
-A model trained using PyTorch or TensorFlow isn't suitable to be run on the edge out-of-the-box.
+A model trained using PyTorch or TensorFlow isn't suitable for running on a DPU unit out-of-the-box.
 It needs to undergo conversion process that will enable efficient inference on the target DPU platform.
 The deployment process contains two steps: quantization and compilation.
 Quantization converts model to work in efficient data representation.
 Compilation translates the model architecture into FPGA-based accelerator compatible format.

-The deployment process differs a bit depending on the framework that was used for model training (PyTorch/Tensorflow).
+The deployment process differs a bit depending on the framework used for model training (PyTorch/Tensorflow).
 This tutorials covers deployment of a PyTorch-based land cover segmentation model for demonstrative purposes.

 Model deployment steps
 ----------------------